-The amount businesses spend on communications is shifting fast towards online and especially social.
-As a social media manager it is key to perfectly know how your ongoing campaign is performing in order to invest your time and money correctly.
+The amount businesses spend on communications is shifting fast towards digital – and social media marketing is a big part of it.
+As a social media manager it’s key to perfectly know how your ongoing campaign is performing in order to invest your time and money right.
 You can achieve this through measuring your key performance indicators (KPIs).
-In this first part of our upcoming social media KPIs blogging series, we will thus introduce the essentials of successfully monitoring your social media performance.
+In this article about social media KPIs we’ll introduce the essentials of successfully monitoring your social media performance.

-Basically, a KPI is any indicator or metric that is central for the success of whatever action you take.
-However, it is vital to use the correct metrics in order to tailor your reports towards the goals of your campaign and company.
+Basically, a KPI is any indicator or metric that’s central for the success of whatever action you take.
+However, it’s vital to use the correct metrics in order to tailor your reports towards the goals of your campaign and company.
 But which indicators can you use to get started?
-In the following, we will present three groups of possible social media KPIs.
+In the following, I’ll present three groups of possible social media KPIs.

 1. Growth Metrics

-These metrics quantitatively observe growth goals.
-They will help you identify how your campaign is performing but also how your competition is doing.
-Here are some important social media KPIs if you're aiming at your reach.
+These metrics quantitatively observe fan or follower growth goals.
+They help identify how your campaign is performing but also how your competitors are doing.
+Here are some important social media KPIs if you're trying to gain more fans and subsequently enhance your reach.

-The growth of your fans and followers is one of the most basic KPIs for monitoring if you continuously reach more people.
+The growth of your fans is one of the most basic KPIs for monitoring if you continuously reach more people.

 Besides looking at your followers through tables and graphs, there is also a very useful visualization if you want to measure your status while you are aiming for a specific goal.
 The Gauge chart gives you an accessible insight into your current stage towards reaching the set goal.
 Based on this chart, you are able to adjust your actions and spendings easily.